Kristina01111000/unichirsite/README.md

 can only get into the site through siteground, sigure out why -> deactivated siteground security plugin, now the login works, why? try to figure it out
 - find a new seurity plugin, or see if the security plugin works now w/o causing issues for login -> is still a problem, figure out another security plugin

-He might take another picture for the homepage, the current one is ok

 css to remove side bar from mobile menu
 @media screen and (max-width: 920px)
 {